Brody-Lab/PulseInputDDM.jl/docs/src/man/vpn_is_annoying.md

 ```
    Host nobel
-   User UNAME
+   User [username]
    HostName nobel.princeton.edu
    Host spock
-   User UNAME
+   User [username]
    HostName scotty.princeton.edu
    ForwardX11 yes
    ForwardX11Trusted yes
    ProxyCommand ssh nobel -oClearAllForwardings=yes -W %h:%p
 ```

-In this code, you should replace `UNAME` with your username (_i.e._ what you log into each server under) and nobel can be replaced everywhere with arizona if you would like to use arizona as the pass-through server.
+In this code, you should replace `[username]` with your username (_i.e._ what you log into each server under) and nobel can be replaced everywhere with arizona if you would like to use arizona as the pass-through server.
 To access other machines, replace spock with della or scotty.

 Create RSA keys to facilitate no-password logins [more information here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
 The steps here are to make the RSA key: